Oil From Spill In Brazil Washes Up In Rio State - UrduPoint

 Oil From Spill In Brazil Washes Up In Rio State

-Rio de Janeiro, (UrduPoint / Pakistan Point News - 23rd Nov, 2019 ) :A small amount of oil from a spill that has soiled a long stretch of Brazil's coast since the summer was detected in Rio de Janeiro state, the navy said Saturday.
+Rio de Janeiro, (UrduPoint / Pakistan Point News - 24th Nov, 2019 ) :Oil from a spill that has contaminated a stretch of Brazil's coast was detected in Rio de Janeiro state, the navy said Saturday, as President Jair Bolsonaro warned the country was preparing for the worst.

 "The samples analyzed are compatible with the oil found on the northeast coast," the navy said in a statement.

+On Saturday, Bolsonaro said that "we still don't know how much oil is left in the sea."
+"In the worst case, if an oil tanker unloaded all of its cargo into the sea, less than 10 percent has reached our shores, which is why we are preparing for the worst," he said, speaking outside a military ceremony in Rio de Janeiro.

-The spill, the scale of which is still unknown, started tarnishing beaches in Paraiba state in late August.
+Patches of oil have turned up along a 2,000-kilometer stretch of Atlantic coastline, after oil started tarnishing beaches in Paraiba state in late August.

 It has since spread dramatically and reached Espirito Santo state, which neighbors Rio.